nven/blueprint-complex-inputs/README.md

 This is a simple starter example to demonstrate the use of complex variables with Schematics Blueprints.

+The default variable type is string and does not need to be specified in the blueprint.yaml definition.
+Where Terraform configs and modules require complex input variables, the Terraform varaible type must be specified in the module block on the module input statement.

+Input files support specifying complex Terraform input values in yaml format.
+The format of a number of common complex types is illustrated in the complex-input.yaml file section below.

+Blueprint CLI inputs only support string values.

 Following resources are deployed:
 - null-resource    (no IBM Cloud resources are deployed)